tellae/bhepop2/README.md

 This package treats the problem to enrich an initial synthetic population with aggregate data given uner the form of a distribution like deciles or quartiles.

-This packaage is based on a methodology called Bhepop2 (Bayesian Heuristic to Enrich POPulation by EntroPy OPtimization) and theoritically described, justified and discussed in
+This package is based on a methodology called Bhepop2 (Bayesian Heuristic to Enrich POPulation by EntroPy OPtimization) and theoritically described, justified and discussed in

 * Boyam Fabrice Yaméogo, Pierre-Olivier Vandanjon, Pierre Hankach, Pascal Gastineau.
 Methodology for Adding a Variable to a Synthetic Population from Aggregate Data: Example of the Income Variable.
 2021. ⟨hal-03282111⟩.
 Paper in review. https://hal.archives-ouvertes.fr/hal-03282111